base-org/web/apps/base-docs/docs/building-with-base/guides/complex-onchain-nfts.md

 }
 ```

-This function uses hashing to create a psuedo-random number with the token id and stop as seeds, guaranteeing a consistent value, unique for each token and each stop within that token.
+This function uses hashing to create a pseudo-random number with the token id and stop as seeds, guaranteeing a consistent value, unique for each token and each stop within that token.
 It takes advantage of the way the offset property is interpreted - in this case, `".12+.20" == ".32"`.

 Finally, update your `render` function to call `_buildStop`: